Solidarity through the Arts

 - Ensure that Indigenous peoples have equitable access to jobs, training, and education opportunities.

 - Provide education for board, staff and members on the history of Indigenous peoples, including the history and legacy of residential schools.

-The Manitoba Arts Network is located on Treaty 1 territory.
-We acknowledge the past, present, and future generations of the Anishinabe (Ojibway), Cree, Oji-Cree, Dakota, Dene peoples, and is the birthplace of the Métis Nation.
-We would also like to acknowledge the contribution of the Inuit people who have a strong community here in Manitoba.
+Manitoba Arts Network and our members live and work on Treaty 1, 2, 3 and 5 territories.
+We acknowledge and appreciate the past, present, and future generations of the Anishinaabe (Ojibway), Cree, Oji-Cree, Dakota, Dene peoples, and the Métis Nation, as well as the Inuit people who have a strong community here in Manitoba.